 In 1984, Trump completed construction on the 68-story Trump Tower, which serves as headquarters for The Trump Organization to this day.
 The building includes a 60-foot waterfall and, on opening day, had five levels of retail stores and restaurants.

 Trump has owned a slew of successful businesses and properties, among them Trump Place, a luxury residential community spanning 92 acres.
 The Trump International Hotel & Tower Chicago has a hotel, condos and numerous restaurants and shops.
-The success of Wollman Rink, a Central Park staple, is arguably credited to Trump.
+The success of Wollman Rink, a Central Park staple, is arguably credited to Trump, who refurbished the ice rink in the 1980.
+The Trump Organization ran it under contract with New York City for several years.

 However, following the storming of the U.S. Capitol, New York City announced that it was severing its business ties with Trump.
 On Jan.
 13, 2021, Mayor Bill de Blasio said that the city would be terminating three contracts with The Trump Organization that would cease its operations of a carousel in Manhattan’s Central Park, two skating rinks and a golf course in the Bronx.